SDenisko/DevOps_online_Chernigiv_2021Q4/task4.1/readme.md

 Copyright (c) 2000, 2021, Oracle and/or its affiliates.

 Oracle is a registered trademark of Oracle Corporation and/or its affiliates.
 Other names may be trademarks of their respective owners.

-Type 'help;' or '\h' for help.
-Type '\c' to clear the current input statement.

 mysql> use DevOpsOnline;
 Reading table information for completion of table and column names You can turn off this feature to get a quicker startup with -A

 Database changed

 mysql> select * from product_transaction;

 +---------+----------+
 | prod_id | trans_id |
 +---------+----------+